advanced-security/policy-as-code/README.md

 Please create [GitHub Issues][github-issues] if there are bugs or feature requests.

+This project uses [Sematic Versioning (v2)](https://semver.org/) and with major releases, breaking changes will occur.

 ## License

 This project is licensed under the terms of the MIT open source license.